Gibbsian On-Line Distributed Content Caching Strategy for Cellular Networks: Introduction

 The proliferation of smartphones and tablets equipped with 3G and 4G connectivity and the fast growing demand for downloading multimedia files have resulted in severe overload in the internet backhaul, and it is expected to be worse with the advent of 5G in near future.
 Recent idea of densifying cellular networks will improve wireless throughput, but this will eventually push the backhaul bandwidth to its limit.
 In order to alleviate this problem, the idea of caching popular multimedia contents has recently been proposed.
 Given the fact that the popular contents are requested many times which results in network congestion, one way to reduce the congestion is to cache the popular contents at various intermediate nodes in the network.
 In case of cellular network, this requires adding physical memory to base stations (BSs): macro, micro, nano and pico.
 This has several advantages: (i) Caching contents at base stations reduce backhaul load. (ii) Caching reduces delay in fetching the content, thereby reducing the multimedia playback time. (iii) Caching will allow the end user to download a lower quality content in case his channel quality or bad or in case he wants to control his total amount of download.

 Under dense placement of base stations, it is often the case that the {\em cells} (a cell is defined to be a region around a BS where the user is able to get sufficient downlink data rate from the BS) of different BSs might overlap with each other in an arbitrary manner (see \cite{bartek-keeler15sinr-process-poisson-networks-factorial-moment-measures}).
-Hence, if a user is covered by multiple BSs, he has the option to download a content from any one of the serving BSs.
-This gives rise to the problem of optimal content placement in the caches of cellular BSs (see \cite{bartek14caching}, \cite{femtocaching}); the trade-off is that ideally the caching strategy should avoid placing the same content (even if it has very high popularity) in two BSs whose cells have a significant overlap, while it is not desirable for the non-overlapped region.
-Optimal content placement under such situation requires global knowledge of base station locations and cell topologies, and solving the optimization problem requires intensive computation.
-In order to tackle these problems, we develop sequential cache update algorithms (motivated by Gibbs sampling) that asymptotically lead to optimal content placement, where each base station updates its contents only when a new content is downloaded from the backhaul to meet a user request, and this update is made solely based on the knowledge of the neighbouring BSs whose cells have nonzero intersection with the cell of the BS under consideration.
-The results are also extended to the case where the content popularities and cell topology are unknown initially and are learnt over time as new content requests arrive to the base stations.
-Simple numerical computation demonstrates the improvement in cache hit rate using Gibbs sampling technique for cache update, compared to most popular content placement and independent content placement strategies in the caches.
+Hence, if a user is covered by multiple BSs, she has the option to download a content from any one of the serving BSs.
+This gives rise to the problem of optimal content placement in the caches of cellular BSs (see \cite{bartek14caching}, \cite{femtocaching}); the trade-off is that ideally the caching strategy should avoid placing the same content in two BSs whose cells have a significant overlap, while it is not desirable for the non-overlapped region.\footnote{However, this claim does not hold when multiple base stations having their own caches cooperate not only at the cache level but also at the signal level; see \cite{xu-etal16cooperative-tx} and \cite{zhen-etal16cooperative-caching}.
+We consider only cache-level multi-cell cooperation in our current paper.} {\em Optimal content placement under such situation requires global knowledge of base station locations and cell topologies, and solving the optimization problem requires intensive computation.
+In order to tackle these problems, we develop sequential cache update algorithms motivated by Gibbs sampling, that asymptotically lead to optimal content placement, where each base station updates its contents only when a new content is downloaded from the backhaul to meet a user request, and this update is made solely based on the knowledge of the neighbouring BSs whose cells have nonzero intersection with the cell of the BS under consideration.
+The results are also extended to the case where the content popularities and cell topology are unknown initially and are learnt over time as new content requests arrive to the base stations.} Numerical results demonstrate the improvement in cache hit rate using Gibbs sampling technique for cache update, compared to most popular content placement and independent content placement strategies in the caches.